Heat pump rebate – income qualified

 - For ductless systems, one indoor unit (head) must serve a main living area of the premises, including a family room, living room or open-concept kitchen/living room.

-A professional heating and air conditioning contractor can help you identify the rebate-eligible model right for your home.
+Your contractor can help you identify the rebate-eligible model right for your home.
 In general, mini- or multi-split systems (also called “ductless” heat pumps) are good for homes with an existing electric heating system that does not use ducts, such as baseboards.
 Central heat pumps are for homes with a heating system with ducts, such as a furnace.

 How to apply